AlexanderHarrison/slpz/Readme.md

 # slpz
-Slpz compresses and decomoresses Slippi replay (slp) files.
+Slpz compresses and decompresses Slippi replay (slp) files.
 The slpz format is 100% supported by [rwing](https://x.com/rwing_aitch/status/1844056466283692388), meaning you can watch back, browse, and export savestates even while your replays are compressed.

 You can expect slpz files to be around 8x to 12x times smaller than slp files for regular matches. (~3Mb down to ~300Kb).